orangeduck/mpc/README.md

 typedef mpc_val_t*(*mpc_lift_t)(void);
 ```

 Lift Function.
-This is a simple function that returns some data value when called.
+This function returns some data value when called.
 It can be used to create _empty_ versions of data types when certain combinators have no known default value to return.

 Example
 -------

-Using the above we can already create a parser that matches a C identifier with relative .
+Using the above we can already create a parser that matches a C identifier with relative ease.

 First we build a fold function that will concatenate two strings together.